Notorious San Francisco is a fast-paced collection of largely untold true crime tales uncovering the dark secrets of San Francisco’s past.

 Take the young Dorothy Ellingson, who at just 16-years-old in 1925, shot her mother dead at their home before heading on out to her favorite jazz hall.
 In 1925 a daughter killing her own mother was unheard of, a most unusual crime and it was one that made headlines as a result.
 Her act also prompted interesting debate and discussion among psychologists of the time.
 She should have been picked up and “placed in a like-minded school for degenerates at first hint of her delinquency” wrote one.

-The dance halls and jazz venues she regularly attended were raided and sweeping arrests made on the basis that their influence had somehow pushed this young girl into the depths of murdering her own mother.
+The dance halls and jazz venues she regularly attended were raided and sweeping arrests were made on the basis that their influence had somehow pushed this young girl into the depths of murdering her own mother.
 After ongoing debates on the sanity of this teenager not aided by the outlandish attention-seeking behaviors of Dorothy herself, she was eventually brought to trial and faced punishment for her ghastly deed.

 Among the many true crime books now available, especially those which feature a collection of true crime stories, Notorious San Francisco stands out.
 The quality of Drexler’s writing telling these sinister tales of the past provides a unique and exciting book any true crime fan will enjoy reading from cover to cover.